MoonGrt/Riscv-SoC-Software/README.md

 <div style="text-align: center;">

 ![](Document/images/report/dvp.jpg)
 Figure 4.
-Block diagram of the video processing pathway
+Block diagram of the video processing pathway.

 </div>

 The video processing path is divided into three parts, video input (VI), video processing (VP) and video output (VO), according to the flow of video streaming data and functions.